Severance Package

 The company wants a clean “breakup” with you

-While most employees leave their employment without any legal reason to lookback and sue, providing a severance package to an outgoing employee ensures that the company can safely put away the relationship for good.
+While most employees leave their employment without any legal reason to lookback and sue, providing a severance agreement to an outgoing employee ensures that the company can safely put away the relationship for good.

 The Company needs a legal way to non-compete you